EMERGENCY PRECAUTIONS FOR COVID 19

 1) You can mail your fine to Town of Chesterfield, Municipal Court, PO Box 350, Chesterfield SC 29709.

 Public parks are open, social distancing is necessary.
-The Hut will remain CLOSED for rental until further notice.
+The Hut will remains open but social distancing and mask in place for rental until further notice.

 Please keep in mind that these changes are being enacted in order to limit exposure to the virus to you and employees of the businesses.
 Your patience is greatly appreciated and we look forward to returning to our normal standard of business as soon as possible.